-Here we propose five interrelated principles (Figure 1).
+Here we propose five interrelated principles: adequacy, dignity and autonomy, equity, accountability and solidarity (Figure 1).

+Figure 1

-Figure 1 Key principles for social security now and in the future
+Key principles for social security now and in the future

 Adequacy

 Economic security is a human right and a precondition for wellbeing (ILO 2012).
 There is extensive evidence that the current rate of Newstart Allowance is inadequate, being well below various poverty lines (Davidson et al. 2018; Melbourne Institute 2019; Senate Community Affairs References Committee 2014).
 To prevent poverty and enable economic and social participation, social security payments must be adequate to enable people to live with dignity.